 - Organic: includes a broad spectrum of disorders - eg, syncope, paroxysms of acute neurological insults, paroxysmal toxic phenomena, non-toxic organic hallucinosis, non-epileptic myoclonus, sleep disorders, paroxysmal movement disorders, paroxysmal endocrine disturbances and transient ischaemic attacks (TIAs).

 - Psychogenic seizures include different types:

 - Dissociative seizures are involuntary and happen unconsciously.
 This is the most common type of NES and the person has no control over the seizures.

 - Associated with psychiatric conditions that cause seizures - eg, panic attacks.

 - Factitious seizures - eg, Münchhausen's syndrome, fabricated or induced illness by carers.

-- It can be difficult to differentiate NES from epilepsy, especially as the two disorders co-exist in up to 30% of patients.
+- It can be difficult to differentiate NES from epilepsy, especially as the two disorders may co-exist.